jezzsantos/ServiceStack.Webhooks.Azure/README.md

 * (string) EventRelayQueueProcessor.ServiceClient.Retries - The number of retry attempts the relay will make to notify a subscriber before giving up.
 For example: 3
 * (string) EventRelayQueueProcessor.ServiceClient.Timeout.Seconds - The timeout (in seconds) the relay will wait for the subscriber endpoint before cancelling the notification.
 For example: 60

-Note: the value of the setting `EventRelayQueueProcessor.TargetQueue.Name` must be the same as the `AzureQueueWebhookEventSink.QueueName` that you may have configured in the `WebhookFeature`.
+Note: the value of the setting `EventRelayQueueProcessor.TargetQueue.Name` must be the same as the `AzureQueueEventSink.QueueName` that you may have configured in the `WebhookFeature`.

 ## Configuring Azure Storage Resources

 By default, these services will use default names for storage table and event queue, and will connect to the local Azure Emulator (UseDevelopmentStorage=true) storage account, which might be fine for you, but you may want to provide different names or connection strings for different deployments.

-* `AzureTableWebhookSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
+* `AzureTableSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
-* `AzureQueueWebhookEventSink` will create and use a storage queue named: 'webhookevents'
+* `AzureQueueEventSink` will create and use a storage queue named: 'webhookevents'

 If you use the overload constructors, and pass in the `IAppSettings`, like this, you can load settings from your Azure cloud configuration (`ServiceConfiguration.cscfg`):